 Throughout the year, we will continue to work closely with the Office for Statistics Regulation (OSR) to update them on our progress and to review when we will reapply for National Statistics status for ONS international migration statistics.Back to table of contents

 Our users sit at the heart of our framework for transforming these statistics (Figure 1), which describes the important questions we need to answer to meet their needs.

-We know from when we have previously engaged with our users that they need us to provide coherent statistics on the size (or stock) of the population, and how it changes over time (flows, both nationally and locally).
-We also need to tell a clear story about what is contributing to this change and show how different groups in the population affect society and the economy, including on our workforce, communities and public services such as the NHS and schools.
+To meet our users’ needs we need to provide coherent statistics on the size (or stock) of the population and how it changes over time (flows, both nationally and locally).
+We also need to tell a clear story about what is contributing to this change and show how different groups in the population impact on society and the economy, including on our workforce, communities and public services such as the NHS and schools.
 This needs to be recognised as the story that is being experienced by our users.

 How can users get in touch?

 We welcome your feedback on this update and on our transformation journey.
 If you would like to get in touch, please contact us by email at firstname.lastname@example.org.

 We have recently presented our research at the 2019 Royal Statistical Society Conference, the British Society for Population Studies Conference and the Migration Statistics User Forum.
 You can also see us at the upcoming International Conference on Administrative Data Research.

 We are also working with local authorities, experts from academia and other government departments through invited engagement groups to help shape and quality-assure our work.
 Additionally we are engaging with other national statistical institutes (NSIs) across the UK and internationally to share experiences and seek feedback on our plans.Back to table of contents

 For a comprehensive list of descriptions for the names and terms used in our outputs, see our glossary.